secastel/phaser/phaser/README.md

 * **--sample** - Name of sample to use in VCF file.
 * **--baseq** - Minimum base quality at the SNP required for reads to be counted.
 * **--mapq** - Mimimum mapping quality for reads to be counted.
 Can be a comma separated list, each value corresponding to the min MAPQ for a file in the input BAM list.
 Useful in cases when using both for example DNA and RNA libraries which having different mapping qualities.
+* **--paired_end** - Sequencing data comes from a paired end assay (0,1).
+If set to true phASER will require all reads to have the 'read mapped in proper pair' flag.
 * **--o** - Output file prefix name.

 #Optional